 As a result of this basic underlying tension, as well as the progress of our local campaigns coming to a natural hiatus due to a breakdown in communication with local authorities, it seems we are now in a stage of ‘abeyance’*.

-Through Lankelly Chase, Emma Crick is attending the ‘Change Makers Programme’ with the Leadership Centre this summer.
+Emma Crick is also attending the ‘Change Makers Programme’ with the Leadership Centre during the summer of 2018.
 Facilitators of the programme are aware of the context of the group outlined above including tensions around leadership, and are supportive of an open ended outcome to this for us.